-- No one shall walk through the tennis court area at any time, other than when playing tennis.
+- No one shall walk through the court area at any time, other than when playing tennis or pickle ball.

 - Gates on each side shall be kept closed.

-- Pets are never allowed in the fenced-in tennis court area.
+- Pets are never allowed in the fenced-in court area.

 - During periods of continuous activity, play is limited to one hour, on an honor system.

-- Use of the tennis courts shall be with proper tennis etiquette.
+- Use of the tennis and pickleball courts shall be with proper game etiquette.